LAS VEGAS PROBATE ATTORNEY

 Probate is a complicated court-supervised process that involves validating a will, appointing an executor or personal representative and administering an estate.
-To learn more about the probate process in Nevada, read our probate law FAQ page!
+Contact us to learn more about the probate process in Nevada.

 Depending on the decedent’s estate, the probate process may be a simple or complex process.
 It involves the personal representative collecting a loved one’s assets and property, inventorying said items, paying necessary taxes and debts, and distributing the remaining assets to the rightful beneficiaries.
 Beneficiaries are determined by what a will states, or if a will does not exist, by Nevada State law.

 Wills and trusts are essential estate planning documents.
 Wills allow the creator to name a beneficiary for their minor children, elect an executor for their estate, and determine which of their assets and property will go to certain people after the creator passes away.
 Depending on the type of trust, a trust may safeguard a person’s assets while he or she is alive, as well as after he or she passes away, and may help avoid the probate process.